B1ays/BootloaderSpoofer-fork/README.md

 # Bootloader spoof (Fork)

-This is a Fork of Xposed module to bypass the Bootloader unlock check rewritten in Kotlin.
+This is a Fork of Xposed module to spoof a locked bootloader in local attestations rewritten in Kotlin.
 Original module: [BootloaderSpoofer](https://github.com/chiteroman/BootloaderSpoofer "BootloaderSpoofer")

 ## Warning